gperaza/UL-lecture-notes/_sources/U1-M1-L1-prep-normalization.md

 Your assignment is to implement all normalization schemes from scratch.

-Assignment link: TODO

-You make compare your plots to the ones found here to validate your answers.
+You may compare your plots to the ones found here to validate your answers.

 ## References